stevegrubb/audit-explorer/README.md

 ## Installing

 The application is self-contained.
-It will expect the following directory structure:
+It will expect the following directory structure to exist:

 ~/R/audit-data